sofa-framework/doc/components/mapping/linear/mesh2pointtopologicalmapping.md

 <!-- generate_doc -->
 # Mesh2PointTopologicalMapping

-This class maps any mesh primitive (point, edge, triangle...) into a point using a relative position from the primitive
+This class maps any mesh primitive (point, edge, triangle...) into a point using a relative position from the primitive.

 __Target__: Sofa.Component.Mapping.Linear